IamSamD/test-next-header/README.md

 ## test-next-headers
 A simple GO CLI that creates a random base64 string of a given size, then sends a post requst to the nextjs-app enpoint with the generated string in the cookie header

+The HTTP response and response body will be output to the terminal

 <br>